Google AI Overview: What do the AI overviews mean for SEO & SEA in the B2B sector?

 What are Google AI Overviews?

 The Google AI Overview is an AI-generated answer box above the search results that bundles information from various sources.
-The aim is to answer user questions directly - without having to click on external pages.
-However, this model quickly reaches its content limits when it comes to complex B2B and IT topics.
+The goal is to answer user questions directly – without clicking on external pages.
+However, this model quickly reaches its content limits when dealing with complex B2B and IT topics.

-Google AI Overviews currently appear for around 50 percent of all search queries - especially for information-oriented, complex long-tail keywords.
-Transactional searches have hardly been affected so far, but this is likely to change.
-Overviews occur particularly frequently in mobile searches and in knowledge-based industries.
+Google AI Overviews currently appear in about 50 percent of all search queries – especially for information-oriented, complex long-tail keywords.
+Transactional searches have hardly been affected so far, but that is likely to change.
+Overviews appear particularly frequently in mobile searches and in knowledge-based industries.

 According to Google, AI Overviews are generated from publicly accessible sources that have been checked according to E-E-A-T criteria.
-However, if the information is extracted from various sources and compiled in a new context, this can lead to highly simplified summaries and misinformation.
+However, if the information for this is extracted from various sources and compiled in a new context, it can lead to oversimplified summaries and misinformation.

-There is no classic ranking within Google AI Overviews, as there is in the organic search results.
-Google does not currently evaluate mentions as a source separately; clicks are included in the organic clicks in the Google Search Console.
+Within Google AI Overviews, there is no classic ranking as in the organic search results.
+Mentions as a source are currently not evaluated separately by Google, and clicks are included in the organic clicks in the Google Search Console.
 Initial tools provide data on whether companies are visible in Google AI Overviews (e.g. Sistrix); however, it is not clear where the data comes from and how reliable it is.

 No, the Google AI Overview cannot generate its own images.
 Sometimes images are displayed in Google AI Overviews, but these are extracted from reference websites or pulled from the Google index.

-Google AI Overviews are based on Generative AI with RAG technology (Retrieval Augmented Generation).
+Google AI Overviews are based on Generative AI with RAG technology (Retrieval-Augmented Generation).
 This combines content from current sources such as the Search Index, Knowledge Graph and websites.
-The selection is made algorithmically according to relevance and E-E-A-T. Each overview is generated dynamically and cannot be reproduced exactly.
+The selection is made algorithmically according to relevance and E-E-A-T. Each overview is generated dynamically and cannot be exactly reproduced.